Explore our latest thought leadership, ideas, and insights on the issues that are shaping the future of business and society.

 Deforestation is a huge driver of climate change, destroying biodiverse ecosystems that are essential if we want to rehabilitate our climate.
 Apart from dietary changes to help curb deforestation, planting trees and keeping nature clean can help counter climate change.

 Jason Tadena, Process Associate at Capgemini Philippines, has pledged to keep the mountains clean and green, and teach the youth to do the same.
-He says: “My love of hiking has helped me realise that humans are responsible for maintaining nature’s cleanliness.
+He says: “My love of hiking has helped me realize that humans are responsible for maintaining nature’s cleanliness.
 We’re not the only ones benefiting from nature’s gifts – animals also rely on a clean habitat.
 Restoring some of the practices our ancestors once used is also something we should consider.”

 I pledged to help the environment by planting trees and teaching others to do the same.
 My children and I plant small saplings as well as acorns and chestnuts in our garden.
 We have the ambition to grow an apple tree from the seeds of a wild one beyond our garden – it has some beautiful fruit!
 If everything goes well, we will be able to plant it in the spring of next year.